-In 2019, seven new companies were formed in collaboration with Cleveland Clinic’s Lerner Research Institute with founding research and innovation from Cleveland Clinic:
+In 2020, three new companies were formed in collaboration with Cleveland Clinic’s Lerner Research Institute with founding research and innovation from Cleveland Clinic:

 Several CCV companies received new funding:

 Founded in 2014, Centerline Biomedical pioneered an Intra-Operative Positioning System (IOPS) platform technology that enhances visualization and navigation across a range of endovascular procedures, while reducing exposure to harmful radiation for patients and physicians.
-After their first pre-clinical study in 2016 and award of two NIH Small Business Grants in 2018, the company received 510(k) Clearance from the FDA for their flagship IOPS product for endovascular interventions in the descending aorta in 2019, the company completed the first in a series of clinical cases in the United States in May 2020.
+After receiving 510(k) clearance from the FDA for their flagship IOPS product for endovascular interventions in the descending aorta in 2019, the company completed the first in a series of clinical cases in the United States in May 2020.
 In December 2020, Centerline Biomedical completed the first surgical case in its MOTION multicenter prospective clinical study, which will be used to support the company’s submission for market clearance in Europe and other international markets.
-Read more about Centerline Biomedical.
+Read more about Centerline Biomedical

-is a clinical stage biotechnology company founded from Cleveland Clinic technology in 2015.
+NeuroTherapia is a clinical-stage biotechnology company founded from Cleveland Clinic technology in 2015.
 The company is developing novel therapies that decrease the neuroinflammation associated with diseases such as neuropathic pain and Alzheimer’s disease.
 In 2020, NeuroTherapia announced the completion of a Phase 1a first-in-human clinical trial of its lead compound, NTRX-07.
 The study was a single ascending dose clinical trial carried out in healthy volunteers, in which NeuroTherapia observed a lack of dose-limiting toxicity and side effects, giving confidence that the product will be safe for use in patients following longer-term administration.
-Read more about NeuroTherapia.
+Read more about NeuroTherapia

 VisionAir Solutions is a Cleveland Clinic spin-off company that designs and commercializes 3D patient-specific silicone airway stents.
-Eliminating the need for onsite modification, the production of prescribed stents for patients by interventional pulmonolgists is redefining airway care.
+Eliminating the need for onsite modification, the production of prescribed stents for patients by interventional pulmonologists is redefining airway care.
 After receiving 510(k) clearance from the FDA of their patient-specific airway stents in October 2019, the company launched commercialization in 2020 and successfully placed stents in the United States and Europe.
-Learn more about VisionAir Solutions.
+Learn more about VisionAir Solutions